alexkunold/Quantum-von-Neumann/README.md

 ## Quantum simulation for the von Neumann equation in Qiskit
 ### vonNeumannQuantum.ipynb

-This is a Python 3 jupyter notebook containing a quantum algorithm in Qiskit that calculates the time evolution of de density matrix governed to von Neumann equation.
+This is are Python 3 files of a quantum algorithm in Qiskit that calculates the time evolution of de density matrix governed to von Neumann equation.